How Brokerages, Retail Clients Reacted To Stock Market Volatility: 'Busiest Day Ever' (NYSE:SPY)(NYSE:VXX)(NASDAQ:NVDA)

 The reaction wasn’t out of the ordinary.
 In fact, the behavior was consistent with that seen after Brexit or during the August 2015 Dow drop, Randall said.

 TD Ameritrade Holding Corp.
-(NASDAQ: AMTD), which also registered elevated volumes Friday and Monday after January slowdowns, expects to see continued increases as volatility rises, according to senior trading specialist Shawn Cruz.
+(NASDAQ: AMTD) generally expects to see increases in trading volume at elevated volatility levels, according to senior trading specialist Shawn Cruz.

 Buying The Dip